oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/elastic-stack/weblogic-domain/_index.md

 * The `<parse>` section defines how to interpret and tag each element of a log record.
 * The `<match **>` section contains the configuration information for connecting to Elasticsearch and defines the index name of each record to be the `domainUID`.

-The following is the default `Fluentd` configuration if `fluentdConfiguration` is not specified:
+The following is the default `fluentd` configuration if `fluentdConfiguration` is not specified:
 ```text
       <match fluent.**>
           @type null